 Ingredients

-1 1/2 cup canned coconut milk (a little less than a 13.5 oz can) (whisk this before adding to the pie)
+- 1 ½ cups canned coconut milk (a little less than a 13.5 oz can) (whisk this before adding to the pie)

 Instructions

-Preheat oven to 425°.
-Place oven rack to the lowest shelf or next to lowest.
+- Preheat oven to 425°.
+Place the oven rack on the lowest shelf or next to the lowest.

-Pour pie mixture into prepared pie crust.
-If using a shallow pie pan all of the pie mixture may not fit.
-Discard unused amount, it will be a small amount if any.
+- Pour the pie mixture into the prepared pie crust.
+If using a shallow pie pan, all of the pie mixture may not fit.
+Discard the unused amount; it will be a small amount, if any.

-Bake the pie for 15 minutes at 425 and then reduce oven temperature to 350 and continue baking for 50-55 minutes.
-If you notice an area of the crust that is browning faster than the rest you can carefully rotate it so that it will brown more evenly.
-Most ovens have a hot spot that will create extra browning in a certain spot.
+- Bake the pie for 15 minutes at 425° and then reduce oven temperature to 350° and continue baking for 50-55 minutes.
+If you notice an area of the crust that is browning faster than the rest, you can carefully rotate it so that it will brown more evenly.
+Some ovens have a hot spot that will create extra browning in a certain area.

 Notes

-- For the crust use my easy to make gluten-free pie crust recipe that is my family’s absolute favorite.
-It does take some time for chilling the buttery spread and then the crust but the actual mixing time and rolling out the crust doesn’t take long.
+- For the crust, use my easy-to-make gluten-free pie crust recipe, which is my family’s absolute favorite.
+It does take some time to chill the buttery spread and then the crust, but the actual mixing time and rolling out the crust doesn’t take long.

 - This can also be made crustless.
 If you don’t want to make a crust, no problem.
 Simply mix up the pumpkin pie filling and pour it into two pie plates and bake according to the baking directions.